When someone has an ‘allergy to hair dye’, they are usually allergic to one of the chemicals in the colour product.

 If you have ever experienced an allergic reaction to hair colour which contains PPD, then you may have a allergy to that ingredient.
 You should avoid PPD exposure in future and look for hair colour products which are PPD free.

-PPD free products, such as The Shade’s permanent colour range, usually use a substitute ingredient which has a much lower allergic reaction rate, called para-toluenediamine sulfate (PTDS).
+PPD free products, such as The Shade’s colour range, usually use a substitute ingredient which has a much lower allergic reaction rate, called para-toluenediamine sulfate (PTDS).

 Hair dyes using PTDS are tolerated by many people with PPD allergies and are a good alternative for people who are looking to avoid PPD exposure.
 Patch testing is recommended prior to use.